FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 A person's name and information on how to communicate with them.

 - __id__
-  - Type: xsID
-  - Description: An identifier for this contact.
+  - Type: string  - Description: An identifier for this contact.
   - XML: @id
 - __full_name__
   - Type: string